BitcoinComfy/BitcoinMRE/README.md

 #### What I could do next (or not)

+Broadcasting transactions via SMS (cool).

+Fix word wrap.

+Maybe switch to micropython+embit (easier to maintain, more features, etc.).

 Cleanup the spaghetti-code mess (not a good coder, sorry, I'm a security researcher, I hack devices and crack apps for fun and profit).
 The idea was to "finish it ASAP", ignore the fancy stuff, and see if people find it useful.

-Fix word wrap.

-Add camera and QRCode support.

-Maybe switch to micropython+embit (easier to maintain, more features, etc.).

-Broadcasting transactions via SMS (cool).

 #### Apps and libraries used